 Getting your affairs in order can be an important task in the final stages of life.
-This page covers the medical and legal issues to consider.
+This section explains the purpose of advance care planning, and discusses medical, legal and other practical issues to consider at this time.

-It’s helpful to have all of your paperwork up to date and in one place.
-This will make it easier if a family member has to help you with financial and legal matters.
+Having all of your paperwork up to date and in one place will make it easier if a family member has to help you with financial and legal matters.
+Important documents might include:

 It’s a good idea to check or update who you’ve nominated as beneficiaries on your retirement plans and life insurance policies.
 Let someone close know how to contact your lawyer.